Freemasonry

 Visible without being theatrical.

-The section acknowledges freemasonry directly while avoiding novelty, mystery for its own sake, or superficial symbolism.
+Freemasonry is acknowledged directly without novelty, mystery for its own sake, or superficial symbolism.

 Boundaries